solegalli/trainindatablog/_posts/2023-03-22-undersampling-techniques-for-imbalanced-data.md

 The ENN algorithm works as follows:

-- First, the k-NN algorithm is used to identify examples in the majority class whose neighbours are from a different class
+- First, the k-NN algorithm is used to identify examples in the majority class whose neighbours are from a different class.
 - Next, it removes these examples.

 In other words, ENN removes observations from the majority class if the majority of their neighbours